itspika/photographer-portfolio/README.md

 # photographer-portfolio

-A portfolio website for a photographer / videographer.
+A basic portfolio website landing page for a photographer / videographer.